cilogon/igwn-sandbox/README.md

     docker compose --profile grouper-ws --profile grouper-daemon up -d
     ```

+1. Fix the permission of the `srv/comanage-registry/local/Plugin` directory:

+    ```
+    sudo chown $USER srv/comanage-registry/local/Plugin
+    ```

+1. Clone the MyligosyncJob as a submodule:

+    ```
+    git submodule add https://github.com/cilogon/MyligosyncJob.git srv/comanage-registry/local/Plugin/MyligosyncJob
+    ```

+1. Edit the COmanage Registry database configuration file `srv/comanage-registry/local/Config/database.php` and replace
+`YOUR_LOGIN` and `YOUR_PASSWORD` with the database credentials given to you by the MyLIGO team.

+1. Log back into COmanage Registry as the platform administrator and create the LIGO CO by browsing to
+`Platform > COs > Add CO`.
+Name the new CO `LIGO` with Description `LIGO`.

+1. Break into the COmanage Registry container and run the MyLIGO sync job to pull data from MyLIGO into COmanange Registry:
+    ```
+    docker exec -it igwn-sandbox-registry-1 /bin/bash
+    cd /srv/comanage-registry/app
+    find tmp/cache -type f -delete
+    ./Console/cake job MyligosyncJob.Myligosync -c 2 -s -v
+    find tmp/cache -type f -delete
+    ```

 <a name="composetips"></a>
 ## Docker Compose Tips

-1. To bring the services up in the background:
+1. To bring all services up in the background:

     ```
-    docker compose up -d
+    docker compose --profile grouper-ws --profile grouper-daemon up -d
     ```

 1. To bring the services down:

     ```
-    docker compose down
+    docker compose --profile grouper-ws --profile grouper-daemon down
     ```

 1. To see all log files from all services: